Replacing Gaussian Processes with Neural Networks in Pulsar Timing Array Inference of the Gravitational-Wave Background: Phenomenological model

 Evolving a binary system involves calculating the orbital decay rate, \(da/dt\), where \(a\) is the binary separation.
 This decay rate determines the dynamics of the system, and in turn, the GW emission.
 In the phenomenological model, this quantity is given by

 Here, \(a_c\) is the critical separation, which they set to 100 parsecs.
-One of the indices of the power law, \(\nu_\mathrm{outer}\), is fixed to +2.5. \(\nu_\mathrm{inner}\) is a free parameter. \(H_a\) is the normalization factor, which is computed by imposing the condition:
+One of the indices of the power law, \(\nu_\mathrm{outer}\), is fixed to +2.5. \(\nu_\mathrm{inner}\) is a free parameter. \(H_a\) is the normalisation factor, which is computed by imposing the condition:

-Here, \(a_\mathrm{init}\) is the initial separation, which they set to \(10^3\) parsecs, \(a_\mathrm{isco}\) is the innermost stable circular orbit, which is thrice the Schwarzschild radius, and \(\tau_f\) is the hardening time, which is the other free parameter.
+Here, \(a_\mathrm{init}\) is the initial separation, which they set to \(10^3\) parsecs, \(a_\mathrm{isco}\) is the innermost stable circular orbit, which is three times the Schwarzschild radius, and \(\tau_f\) is the hardening time, which is the other free parameter.

-In addition to these two parameters, the phenomenological model also includes the four parameters describing the galaxy stellar mass function and the black-hole/halo-mass relation that were also varied in the SIDM analysis: \(\psi_0\), \(m_{\psi,0}\), \(\mu\), and \(\epsilon_\mu\).
+In addition to these two parameters, the phenomenological model also includes the four population parameters that were varied in the SIDM analysis: the GSMF parameters \(\psi_0\) and \(m_{\psi,0}\), and the MMB-relation parameters \(\mu\) and \(\epsilon_\mu\).
 In this analysis, we adopt uniform priors for all six phenomenological-model parameters.
-These parameters and their priors are summarized in Table~\ref{table:phenom_params}.
+These parameters and their priors are summarised in Table~\ref{table:phenom_params}.

 \hyperlink{cite.Agazie_2023}{Agazie2023} generated a 2000-point library to train the GPs, which they used in the MCMC generation.
 We replaced the GPs in this process with NNs.
 As in the SIDM case, where we checked whether the GPs are sufficiently trained, we perform a similar test for the phenomenological model.
 We first check by training the GPs on a 2000-point training dataset, and then, we also train NNs on the same dataset to check if the predictions of the GPs and NNs agree with the simulated spectra at the respective maximum posterior parameter points.
 We show in Fig.~\ref{fig:gp_nn_holodeck_strain_phenom} that they do agree for both the GPs and the NNs.